affilirator/wordpress-export-to-markdown/README.md

 # wordpress-export-to-markdown

+## Dealing with images in images/

+Looks like you cannnot change where the attached images are saved and it will always be in images/fileName.
+To get the correct path names, you can later copy and place the images in the correct directory.
+In this case, stop even setting the featured image save directory.
+So that it will be easier to move and update the paths from the terminal.

 Converts a WordPress export file into Markdown files that are compatible with static site generators ([Eleventy](https://www.11ty.dev/), [Gatsby](https://www.gatsbyjs.com/), [Hugo](https://gohugo.io/), etc.).

 Each post is saved as a separate Markdown file with frontmatter.
 Images are downloaded and saved.